Australia–United States sports rivalries: Swimming

-Australian Ian Thorpe famously chased down American Gary Hall Jr. in the final leg of the 4 x 100 metre freestyle relay at 2000 Summer Olympics.
+Australian Ian Thorpe famously chased down American Gary Hall Jr. in the final leg of the 4 x 100 metre freestyle relay at 2000 Summer Olympics and defeated American swimming superstar Michael Phelps in the 200 metre Freestyle Race of the Century at the 2004 Summer Olympics.

 The United States and Australia are the two most successful nations in Olympic swimming history and often share the podium with one another at each international meet.
 An intense rivalry has developed as a result and swimmers from both nations have acknowledged the opposing country as their biggest rival.

 Leading into the 2000 Summer Olympics held in Sydney, Australia, American sprint swimmer Gary Hall Jr. commented on the upcoming 4 x 100 metre freestyle relay event and confidently stated that the US team would "smash them (Australia) like guitars."
 The US had never been beaten in the near 40-year history of the event and Hall faced a 17-year-old Ian Thorpe in the last leg of the relay.
 Hall had the better start and came up a body length ahead of Thorpe before clocking a 0.23 second lead at the turn.
 Thorpe then fought back in the final lap and both swimmers were even with 15 metres to go in front of a raucous Australian crowd.
 Thorpe would finish first by a hand-length and the Australian swimmers would celebrate the win by playing air guitar on the pool deck.

+Following the 2000 Olympics, Australia's Ian Thorpe established himself as one of the best and most exciting swimmers in the world, which was highlighted when he became the first swimmer to secure six gold medals in a single World Championship meet at the 2001 World Aquatics Championships at 18 years old.
+Then 16 year old American Michael Phelps secured his first World Championship gold medal at the same event in the 200m Butterfly and the two teenage swimmers were viewed as the future of the sport.
+The pair would compete against one another for the first time at the 2003 World Aquatics Championships in 200m Individual Medley event and Phelps caused a major upset by defeating the second placed Thorpe and breaking the world record in the process.
+Anticipation for their next race built in the lead up to the 2004 Summer Olympics with the pair to race in the 200m Freestyle event with defending Olympic champion Pieter van den Hoogenband and Australian Grant Hackett in what would be dubbed the Race of the Century.
+Thorpe would come out victorious and claim the gold medal in the historic race while Phelps would finish third and claim the bronze medal.
+Much to the disappointment of many within the swimming industry, Thorpe would retire from the sport at the early age of 24 in 2006 citing burnout and lack of motivation, preventing highly anticipated future clashes with Phelps.